JulioCL115/CV-world-back/README.md

 # CV-world

 # User
-GET  "http://localhost:3001/user?email=emailUsuario" --> to get user by email GET  "http://localhost:3001/user" --> to get all users POST "http://localhost:3001/user/register" --> to sign up POST "http://localhost:3001/user/firebase" --> to sign up and log in with firebase PUT "http://localhost:3001/user/:userId" --> to update user
+GET  "http://localhost:3001/user" --> to get all users GET  "http://localhost:3001/user/:userId" --> to get user by id POST "http://localhost:3001/user/register" --> to sign up POST "http://localhost:3001/user/firebase" --> to sign up and log in with firebase PUT "http://localhost:3001/user/:userId" --> to update user